Volkswagen Zero Emission Vehicle (ZEV) Fund

 Volkswagen will be investing $2.0 billion over the next 10 years in ZEV infrastructure and awareness pursuant to Appendix C of the Partial Consent Decree entered into by Volkswagen and approved by the U.S. District Court for the Northern District of California on October 25, 2016.
 Under the Partial Consent Decree, Volkswagen will spend $800 million on ZEV Investments in California and the remaining $1.2 billion on ZEV investments in all other areas in the United States.

-Of the $1.2 billion allocated to other areas of the United States, including Pennsylvania, Volkswagen will spend $300 million through four 30-month investment cycles, unless otherwise approved by the U.S. Environmental Protection Agency.
-Citizens, businesses, state and local governments, and others in Pennsylvania could benefit from competitively applying for and receiving funding from the $1.2 billion ZEV Investment Commitment, which will serve to build a nationwide network of workplace, community, and highway vehicle charging infrastructure that is convenient and reliable while contributing to a reduction in NOx emissions from vehicles.
+Of the $1.2 billion allocated to other areas of the United States, including Pennsylvania, Volkswagen (DBA, Electrify America) will spend $300 million through four 30-month investment cycles, unless otherwise approved by the U.S. Environmental Protection Agency.
+Citizens, businesses, state and local governments, and others in Pennsylvania could benefit by planning ZEV infrastructure projects and providing public comments to Electrify America on the $1.2 billion ZEV Investment Commitment, which will serve to build a nationwide network of workplace, community, and highway vehicle charging infrastructure that is convenient and reliable while contributing to a reduction in NOx emissions from vehicles.
 Additional information relating to the Partial Consent Decree can be found here.

 VW’s National ZEV Investment Plan has been approved by the EPA.
 The public version can be viewed here.